HAIChart: Human and AI Paired Visualization System: Reinforcement Learning for Multi- Round Visualization Recommendation

 \stitle{State.} To apply the RL framework to our problem, it is crucial to accurately define the state, which serves as input to the agent and aids in making decisions during visualization generation.
 We transform the visualization generation problem into a process that starts from an initial state and proceeds through a series of visualization operation/action decisions to reach a target state.
 Each state corresponds to a visualization query consisting of multiple visualization clauses, as described in Section~\ref{sub:pre}.

 Specifically, visualization queries can be classified into two types:

 \stab(1) {\em Partial Visualization Queries}.
-These queries need to be further extended to form a complete query and reflect historical decision paths in Monte Carlo Graph.
+These queries need to be further extended to form a complete query and reflect historical decision paths in Visualization Query Graph.
 For example, an incomplete query might have specified the type of chart (\eg bar chart) but not yet selected a specific data field for the $x$- or $y$-axis.

 \stab(2) {\em Complete Visualization Queries}.
-These queries do not require additional extensions and can have the visualization quality evaluated by our reward function.
+These queries do not require additional extensions and can be evaluated for visualization quality by our reward function.
 After that, the system updates the nodes and edges of the graph based on the evaluation results.

 \stitle{Action.} An action is an operation that an agent can perform based on its current state, determining the next step in a visualization query sequence.
 As discussed in Section~\ref{sub:pre}, the visualization query can be categorized into three main types of actions: {\tt mark}, {\tt encoding}, and {\tt transformation}.
 Therefore, for a given dataset $D$, the available action space $\mathcal{A}$ is fixed.